Canon 5D Mark III vs Sony RX100 IV

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the RX100 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5D Mark III and RX100 IV can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Sony RX100 IV Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark III and the Sony RX100 IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.